Emanuel Driggus

 Emanuel Driggus (b. c.
 1620s-d.
-1673) and his wife Frances were Atlantic Creole slaves in the mid-seventeenth century in Virginia, of the Chesapeake Bay Colony.
-The name Driggus is likely a corruption of the Portuguese name Rodrigues as he was born in the Portuguese colony of Ndongo (as were others among the First Africans in Virginia, such as John Graweere and Angela).
+1673) and his wife Frances were enslaved Atlantic Creoles in the mid-seventeenth century in the Colony of Virginia.
+The name Driggus is likely a corruption of the Portuguese name Rodrigues as he may have been born in the Kingdom of Ndongo (as well as others who were among the First Africans in Virginia, such as John Graweere and Angela).
+No known records exist confirming his birthplace.

-The two first appear in a record of sale in 1640 to Captain Francis Potts; at the time they arranged for a contract of limited indenture for their two children in service.
+The two first appear in a record of sale in 1640 to Captain Francis Potts; at the time, they arranged for a contract of limited indenture for their two children in service.
 The Driggus couple had other children, who were born into slavery.
 In 1657, Captain Potts sold two of their children, Thomas and Ann Driggus, to pay off some personal debt.

 Driggus was freed after the death of Potts in 1658.
-By then he was a widower and had remarried, but he continued to provide for the enslaved children from his first marriage.
-He bequeathed a horse to his daughters Francy and Jane before his death in 1673.
+By then, he was a widower and had remarried, but he continued to provide for the enslaved children from his first marriage.
+He bequeathed a horse to his daughters Francy and Jane before he died in 1673.

-His son Thomas Driggus eventually married a free black woman; because she was free, their children were born free.
+His son Thomas Driggus eventually married a free Black woman; their children were born free because she was free.
 According to the principle of partus sequitur ventrem, adopted into Virginia law in 1662, children born in the colony took the status of their mother.
 This principle, which contributed to the expansion of chattel slavery, was widely adopted by other colonies and incorporated into state laws after the American Revolutionary War.

+Over time, his descendants spelled their surname as Driggers.